freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 ## Contribute to this open source codebase

-We have a huge open source codebase consisting of thousands of [coding challenges](https://learn.freecodecamp.org) and [guide articles](https://guide.freecodecamp.org).
+We have a huge open source codebase consisting of thousands of [coding challenges](https://learn.freecodecamp.org).

 You can help us to: